 24:04Copy video clip URL A man talks about status and plans for the next steps.
 They discuss various issues and how to react to them.

 26:22Copy video clip URL Static.
-Continued footage of a meeting., concerns about who gets admitted, who doesn’t, guidelines for admitting patients with various levels of critical and non-critical conditions.
+Continued footage of a meeting about concerns about who gets admitted, who doesn’t, guidelines for admitting patients with various levels of critical and non-critical conditions.
 Various sound bites.

 32:46Copy video clip URL Stop/re-start digitizing.
 Continued b-roll of the meeting.
 Interview with an HSA member who says there was a cardiac arrest at the hospital recently, but there wasn’t enough adequate equipment to save the patient.
 The patient died.
 It represents the need for adequate equipment in the hospital.